 The job of a police officer is physically demanding and requires officers to be in top physical condition.
 During various courses at the academy, cadets are taken through rigorous workouts.
-Recruits are also educated on the importance of good nutrition and the benefits of health and wellness.
+Recruits are also educated on the importance of good nutrition and health and wellness benefits.
 A daily work regimen, physical training involves running exercises, push-ups, sit-ups, and stretching to increase overall flexibility.

-Recruits may participate in role-playing scenarios that might require the safe and unharmed capture of a suspect.
-Other aspects such as practicing arrest and booking procedures, firing paint or blank bullets, and other patrol procedures are rehearsed.
+Recruits may participate in role-playing scenarios requiring a suspect’s safe and unharmed capture.
+Other aspects, such as practicing arrest and booking procedures, firing paint or blank bullets, and other patrol procedures, are rehearsed.
 Recruits also receive education in first aid measures such as CPR.

 Emergency Vehicle Operation

 In this section, students are familiarized with the skills and techniques required to drive various law enforcement vehicles in diverse terrains and high-pressure situations.
-New recruits also learn how to tow and trailer vehicles for use in a variety of traffic situations.
+Recruits also learn to tow and trailer vehicles in various traffic situations.

-Trainees that excel in particular areas are sometimes called on to carry out more specialized tasks and be part of elite units (such as SWAT, snipers, etc.), based on their knowledge and unique skill set.
+Trainees who excel in particular areas are sometimes called on to carry out more specialized tasks and be part of elite units (such as SWAT, snipers, etc.) based on their knowledge and unique skill set.

 List of Police Training Companies

 ARMA Training is a group of training professionals who served as former military, police officers, and security professionals.
-ARMA’s training programs are focused on how to deal with real-life physical confrontations.
+ARMA’s training programs focus on dealing with real-life physical confrontations.
 They teach what is known as “anatomically correct” methods of physically controlling subjects in a way that doesn’t cause injury.

 Blauer Tactical Systems

-Blauer Tactical Systems specializes in educating and preparing police officers, SWAT, and soldiers for sudden ambush attacks.
-Blauer uses a person’s innate response mechanism as a method to divert sudden violent attacks, known as the SPEAR system.
+Blauer Tactical Systems educates and prepares police officers, SWAT, and soldiers for sudden ambush attacks.
+Blauer uses a person’s innate response mechanism to divert sudden violent attacks, known as the SPEAR system.
 The system serves as a bridge to other counter-attacks if necessary.
 Visit the Blauer Tactical Systems website for more information on their training calendar, course descriptions, instructional videos, and more.
-Watch a few of the videos and you’ll be convinced that this should be required training for everyone in law enforcement.
+Watch a few of the videos, and you’ll be convinced that this should be required training for everyone in law enforcement.

 Federal Law Enforcement Training Centers (FLETC)

-PoliceOne Academy is an accredited online law enforcement training academy with over 1300 instructional videos and it continues to grow every day.
-The web-based system allows departments and their staff to have access to the videos at any time via their computer, tablet, or mobile device.
+PoliceOne Academy is an accredited online law enforcement training academy with over 1300 instructional videos, and it continues to grow daily.
+The web-based system allows departments and their staff to access the videos anytime via computer, tablet, or mobile device.
 Supervisors can assign individual courses to their teams and keep track of completion rates.
-Users can set alerts and reminders to make sure they never miss a course.
-The system is currently used by more than 60,000 people and can be used for continuing education credit in 38 states.
+Users can set alerts and reminders to ensure they never miss a course.
+More than 60,000 people currently use the system and can be used for continuing education credit in 38 states.
 Learn more about PoliceOne Academy.

 SIG SAUER Academy

 The SIG SAUER Academy provides high-quality firearms instruction.
 The company will deliver instruction anywhere in the United States.
 In addition, they have a 140-acre training facility in New Hampshire.
-The facility has indoor and outdoor ranges, a variety of tactical training environments, and trains on a variety of firearm types.
+The facility has indoor and outdoor ranges, various tactical training environments, and trains on various firearm types.
 For more information, visit the SIG SAUER Academy website.

 Smith & Wesson Academy

-Street Crimes is focused on training police officers to be prepared for anything they might encounter while in the street.
-Street Crimes offers a three-day instructor-led police training program that covers:
+Street Crimes is focused on training police officers to be prepared for anything they might encounter while on the street.
+Street Crimes offers a three-day instructor-led police training program that covers the following: